KusumaMurthy109/Elysian/README.md

 # Introduction
 Welcome to our Elysian GitHub page!
 We have all our documents, code, and more housed here. <br>
 What is **Elysian**?
 It is an AI-powered travel app, where you can “find your paradise!”

 The idea of this app stemmed from our shared frustration in planning our trips.
 We often didn’t know where to start or what were potential destinations that would suit our needs, causing a time-consuming and overwhelming experience.
 The existing solutions on the market only provide generic recommendations without personalization, making it hard to find places that match our needs.

 So that's why we’re Introducing Elysian!
-Elysian is a mobile app that helps you discover travel destinations that actually match your preferences, using our very own trained model called Soleil AI.
+Elysian is a mobile app that helps you discover travel destinations that actually match your preferences, using our very own trained model.
 It’s quite easy to get started.
 Just create a simple profile in the app and see your recommendations come to life based on your interests, budget, and travel style.
 <br>

 **Team Members**